Review

 Buying Strategy

 The shoe care decision is simpler than it sounds.
 Identify the material.
 For suede soles, buy one suede brush and use it consistently.
 For canvas shoes, don't wash them with heat.
 For leather shoes, don't machine wash them.
 For tap shoe hardware, keep a Phillips-head screwdriver in the dance bag and check the screws every few weeks.
 That's the whole strategy.
-The failure mode is applying the wrong cleaning method: machine washing leather, using a dryer on canvas: not skipping a specialty product.
+The failure mode is applying the wrong cleaning method: machine washing leather, using a dryer on canvas, bleaching white canvas.
 Most dance shoe care mistakes are subtraction problems, not addition problems.

 What We Would Do